glahmann/website/README.md

 # Sample website

 This is a sample website created as an exercise for the Learn Enough Git tutorial.
-[Learning stuff](https://www.awebsitehere.com) is neat (don't click the link).

 [Git Official Documentation](https://git-scm.com/documentation)